myearwood/Deep_Magic/README.md

 ### Current Progress

 - [x] Write the README
-- [ ] Build out the checking infrasturcture
+- [x] Build out the checking infrasturcture
 - [ ] Detail the approach to Enigma #6
+- [ ] Build out non boolean checking infrastructure
 - [ ] Build out the approach to Enigma #6
 - [ ] .....
 - [ ] profit